-Key Description account User account of the HPC system to be used to run the experiment. model_dir Absolute path of the model directory (where it was installed by esm_master). setup_dir Absolute path of the setup directory (where it was installed by esm_master). executable Name of the component executable file, as it shows in the <component setup_path="">/bin</component> after compilation. compute_time Estimated computing time for a run, used for submitting a job with the job scheduler. time_step Time step of the component in seconds. lresume Boolean to indicate whether the run is an initial run or a restart. pool_dir Path to the pool directory to read in mesh data, forcing files, inputs, etc. namelists List of namelist files required for the model. namelist_change namelist_changesFunctionality to handle changes in the namelists from the yaml files (see Changing Namelists). nproc Number of processors to use for the model. nproca/nprocb Number of processors for different MPI tasks/ranks.
-Incompatible with nproc. base_dir Path to the directory that will contain the experiment folder (where the experiment will be run and data will be stored). post_processing File Dictio- YAML dictionaries used to handle input, output, forcing, logging, binary and restart files (see File naries Dictionaries). expid ID of the experiment.
-This variable can also be defined when calling esm_runscripts with the -e flag. ini_restart_exp ini_restart_exp_idD of the restarted experiment in case the current experiment has a different expid.
+Key Description account User account of the HPC system to be used to run the experiment. model_dir Absolute path of the model directory (where it was installed by esm_master). setup_dir Absolute path of the setup directory (where it was installed by esm_master). executable Name of the component executable file, as it shows in the <component setup_path="">/bin after compilation.</component> compute_time Estimated computing time for a run, used for submitting a job with the job scheduler. time_step Time step of the component in seconds. lresume Boolean to indicate whether the run is an initial run or a restart. pool_dir Path to the pool directory to read in mesh data, forcing files, inputs, etc. namelists List of namelist files required for the model. namelist_change sFunctionality to handle changes in the namelists from the yaml files (see Changing Namelists). nproc Number of processors to use for the model. nproca/nprocb Number of processors for different MPI tasks/ranks.
+Incompatible with nproc. base_dir Path to the directory that will contain the experiment folder (where the experiment will be run and data will be stored). post_processing Boolean to indicate whether to run postprocessing or not.
+File Dictio- YAML dictionaries used to handle input, output, forcing, logging, binary and restart files (see File naries Dictionaries). expid ID of the experiment.
+This variable can also be defined when calling esm_runscripts with the -e flag. ini_restart_exp idD of the restarted experiment in case the current experiment has a different expid.
 For this variable to have an effect lresume needs to be true (e.g. the experiment is a restart). ini_restart_dir Path of the restarted experiment in case the current experiment runs in a different directory.
-For this variable to have an effect lresume needs to be true (e.g. the experiment is a restart). execution_comr nation and for executing the component, including \${executable} and the necessary flags.
+For this variable to have an effect lresume needs to be true (e.g. the experiment is a restart). execu- Command for executing the component, including \${executable} and the necessary flags. tion_command heteroge- A boolean that controls whether the simulation needs to be run with or without heterogeneous neous_paralleliz apparallelization.
+When false OpenMP is not used for any component, independently of the value of omp_num_threads defined in the components.
+When true, open_num_threads needs to be specified for each component using OpenMP. heterogeneous_parallelization variable needs to be defined inside the computer section of the runscript.
+See Heterogeneous Paral- lelization Run (MPI/OpenMP) for examples. omp_num_threa dA variable to control the number of OpenMP threads used by a component during an hetero- geneous parallelization run.
+This variable has to be defined inside the section of the com- ponents for which OpenMP needs to be used.
+This variable will be ignored if computer. heterogeneous_parallelization is not set to true.